AyoubCoding21/vimrc/README.md

 ***Attention !!!!*** : If the coc.nvim installation when you open vim does errors, just close and reopen vim, And do like that, until everything is installed.

-And if it gives this error : *failed to load colors/lists/default.vim* Just press enter.

 # Some keybindings

 Here are some keybindings that are used, I didn't want you to know everything so  you check the code for other keybindings :